Bernard Bresslaw: Death

 Bresslaw died of a sudden heart attack on 11 June 1993.
-He had collapsed in his dressing room at the Open Air Theatre in Regent's Park, London, where he was to play Grumio in the New Shakespeare Company's production of Taming of the Shrew.
+He had collapsed in the green room at the Open Air Theatre in Regent's Park, London, where he was to play Grumio in the New Shakespeare Company's production of Taming of the Shrew.
 His body was cremated at Golders Green Crematorium, north London, where his ashes were buried on 17 June 1993.